 Fig. 3.
-Breadth-first search in MATLAB.
-MATLAB does not have the OR-AND semiring, so spones(...) converts the result back to binary.
-The graphic shows the computation of q=ATq using the OR-AND semiring, where q is at level three (nodes 2 and 6).
+Breadth-first search using pseudo-MATLAB notation.
+The only aspect of this code fragment that is not pure MATLAB is the computation of A'\q, since MATLAB does provide matrix multiplication with the OR-AND semiring.
+The graphic shows the computation of t=A'\q using the OR-AND semiring, where q is at level three (nodes 2 and 6).
 Level 4 will be nodes 5 and 7; node 3 is excluded since v is used as a complemented mask and v[3] is nonzero.